BernardAndy/BernardAndy.github.io/_posts/2026-04-18-from-static-pages-to-moving-stories.md

 ## A Living Portfolio

-As part of this journey, I'm documenting everything not just on social platforms, but also here on **GitHub** as part of my portfolio.
+As part of this journey, I'm documenting everything not just on social platforms, but also here on <a href="https://github.com/BernardAndy" target="_blank" rel="noopener noreferrer"><strong>GitHub</strong></a> as part of my portfolio.

 Not because it's perfect.
 **But because it's real.**